top of page

 Marble House Hearth

-• Getting There: All of the mansions in this article are concentrated in the neighborhood between Bellevue Avenue and the Cliff Walk.
+Once in Newport, all of the mansions mentioned in this travel blog post are concentrated in the neighborhood between Bellevue Avenue and the Cliff Walk.
 You can park in one of the Cliff Walk access-point parking areas, or take a public trolley to a stop along Bellevue Ave.

-• Mansion Tours: The Preservation Society of Newport County offers tours of the Breakers, Marble House, The Elms, Rosecliff, Chateau-sur-Mer, Kingscote, Isaac Bell House, Hunter House, and the Chepstow mansions.
+The Newport County Preservation Society offers tours of the Breakers, Marble House, The Elms, Rosecliff, Chateau-sur-Mer, Kingscote, Isaac Bell House, Hunter House, and the Chepstow mansions.
 There is a fee for admission.
 Parking is generally free.
 Most of the tours consist of self-guided audio-tours.
 Some of the mansions offer scavenger hunts for children.

 Living Room | The Breakers Mansion | Newport RI Things To Do